mHealth Market Overview

-Among the various connected devices such as blood pressure monitors, blood glucose monitors, ECG monitors, multiparameter monitors, pulse oximeters, and sleep apnea monitors; where blood glucose monitors are expected to exhibit fastest growth in the mHealth connected devices market during 2018-2023.
+Among the various connected devices such as blood pressure monitors, blood glucose monitors, ECG monitors, multiparameter monitors, pulse oximeters, and sleep apnea monitors; where blood glucose monitors are expected to exhibit fastest growth, at CAGR 31.9% in the mHealth connected devices market during 2018-2023.
 This is mainly attributed to the increasing prevalence of diabetes, changing lifestyle and food habits.

 The services offered in the mHealth market are further categorized into preventive services, diagnosis and consulting, treatment services, healthcare system strengthening services, fitness and wellness services, and remote monitoring.
 The mHealth apps are also sub-categorized into healthcare apps and medical apps.

 Mobile operators, device vendors, application/content players and healthcare providers are the key stakeholders involved in the mHealth industry.
 The high revenue obtained by mobile operators received from monitoring services, that also included remote patient monitoring, led to the largest share of the category in this market, in 2017.

 During the forecast period, the mHealth market is expected to witness the fastest growth in APAC, exhibiting a CAGR of 36.7%.
 This growth can be attributed to the growing geriatric population, increasing chronic diseases and rising healthcare investment in the region.